- Eye-grabbing interior

 Lexus earns kudos for its kid-glove service, but the LS desperately needs new infotainment options.

-When it goes on sale in spring 2018, the Lexus LS 500 will come standard with a wealth of technology and luxury touches.
+The Lexus LS 500 comes standard with a wealth of technology and luxury touches.

 We give the Lexus LS a 8 out of 10 for features, with extra credit for its plush standard and optional features, and a point for its stellar service reputation.
 (Read more about how we rate cars.)